 We used this activity to investigate heat retention with the dark paper compared to the aluminum foil.
 While we didn’t notice a difference in temperature between the two, the kids did enjoy using the thermometers to check the temperatures inside the boxes.
 Perhaps it might have been a better experiment had we just compared white to black paper on the bottom.
 Or, perhaps we should have also experimented with different heat measuring techniques.

 I find that any time we include food in our outdoor adventures the kids are always very eager to come out and participate.
-This activity was a definite hit for all the kids that afternoon, from baby to 10 years old.
+This activity was a definite hit for all the kids that afternoon, from baby to10 years old, and the adults too!

 Getting outside and connecting your family with nature is an important part of Take Them Outside.
 If you’d like to learn more and stay connected, sign up for our newsletter.
 You’ll get a mini kick in the butt to help you and your kids outside and connecting more with nature.